elena5875/Restaurant_Django/README.md

 # Gallery.
 The user will see some great photo of what the restaurant is serving.
 It will also show the character and ambiance of the restaurant.
 If you hover the mouse in the photo it will increase its size to 5%
 ![Alt text](https://res.cloudinary.com/dh5i9qtjf/image/upload/v1710491385/gallery_django2_khq1lp.jpg)

+# Review.
+The user will also see a review and comments section after the gallery.
+The user will be able to see the comments and reviews from previous users who ate in the restaurant.

 # Menu.
 Once the user clicks this navigation tool.
 It will open into a new page where the user will be shown the full list of what food the restuarant has to offer.
 It will show the price and what kind of food they prepare in the restaurant.
 ![Alt text](https://res.cloudinary.com/dh5i9qtjf/image/upload/v1710487146/menu-django_idvtfi.jpg)